woodii1234/FNF-JS-Engine/BUILDING.md

 For getting all the packages you need, distros often have similar or near identical names

-for pretty much every distro, install the `git`, `haxe` and `vlc` packages -# Note: This can be skipped if you installed Arch Linux via `archinstall` as it preinstalls vlc ahead of time
+for pretty much every distro, install the `git`, `haxe` and `vlc` packages
+> Note: This can probably be skipped if you installed Arch Linux via `archinstall` as it preinstalls vlc ahead of time, but if you still get errors involving LibVLC continue below to the Arch instructions

 Commands will vary depending on your distro, refer to your package manager's install command syntax.
 ### Installation for common Linux distros